 Focuses on wine processing practices and quality control management.
 Covers wine transfer methods and wine filtration using pad, diatomaceous earth, and membrane filters, aging and barrel storage, bottling practices and equipment, and required wine analysis.
-Prerequisite: CH123, CH172, VMW245, or consent of instructor.
-Students must be 21 years of age.
+Prerequisite: CH123, CH172, and VMW245; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
 Sp